dotnet/docs-maui/docs/tutorials/notes-app/includes/shell.md

 ## Modify the app Shell

 As noted at the start of this article, the `AppShell` class defines an app's visual hierarchy, the XAML markup used in creating the UI of the app.
-Update the XAML to add a `TabBar` control:
+Update the XAML to add a <xref:Microsoft.Maui.Controls.TabBar> control:

 01. Double-click the _AppShell.xaml_ file in the **Solution Explorer** pane to open the XAML editor.
 Replace the XAML markup with the following code: